 Response: The permittee understands this condition.
-New quarry activities are limited to the approved expansion area identified on the "Proposed Quarry Mining Site" map that was attached to the SLUC Decision and Order.
+New quarry activities are limited to the approved expansion area identified on the "Proposed Quarry Mining" Site" map that was attached to the SLUC Decision and Order.

 It is noted that a request to amend the SUP to add approximately 51.67 acres to the quarry operation was approved by the SLUC in December 2014.
+Additionally, the Applicant filed a request to amend the SUP to add additional areas for its quarry operation in February 2021.
+The amendment request is currently in process.